GNU Emacs and XEmacs Schism (2001)

 Many people look at the split between GNU Emacs and XEmacs and are convinced that the XEmacs team is being needlessly divisive and just needs to cooperate a bit with RMS, and the two versions of Emacs will merge.
 In fact there have been six to seven major attempts at merging, each running hundreds of messages long and all of them coming from the XEmacs side.
 All have failed because they have eventually come to the same conclusion, which is that RMS has no real interest in cooperation at all.
 If you work with him, you have to do it his way — “my way or the highway”.
 Specifically:

 1. RMS insists on having legal papers signed for every bit of code that goes into GNU Emacs.
 RMS's lawyers have told him that every contribution over ten lines long requires legal papers.
 These papers cannot be filled out over to the web but must be done so in person and mailed to the FSF.
 Obviously this by itself has a tendency to inhibit contributions because of the hassle factor.
 Furthermore, many people (and especially organizations) are either hesitant to or refuse to sign legal papers, for reasons mentioned below.
 Because of these reasons, XEmacs has never enforced legal signed papers for the code in it.
-Such papers are not a part of the GPL and are not required by any projects other than those of the FSF (for example, Linux does not require such papers).
+Such papers are not a part of the GPL and are not required by any projects other than those of the FSF (e.g. Linux does not require such papers).
 Since we do not know exactly who is the author of every bit of code that has been contributed to XEmacs in the last nine years, we would essentially have to rewrite large sections of the code.
 The situation however, is worse than that because many of the large copyright holders of XEmacs (for example Sun Microsystems) refuse to sign legal papers.
 Although they have not stated their reasons, there are quite a number of reasons not to sign legal papers:

 2. RMS does not like abstract data structures.
 Abstract data structures are the foundation of XEmacs and most other modern programming projects.
 In my opinion, is difficult to impossible to write maintainable and expandable code without using abstract data structures.
 In merging talks with RMS he has said we can have any abstract data structures we want in a merged version but must allow direct access to the implementation as well, which defeats the primary purpose of having abstract data structures.